CharbelMsallem/Hiring-Sprint-2025/README.md

    * **Service:** The FastAPI backend is deployed on **Render** as a **Docker Web Service**.

    * **Why:** Render is ideal for long-running stateful services.
-It can run our Docker container, keep the large AI model (PyTorch, YOLOv8) loaded in memory, and handle persistent API requests.
+It can run our Docker container, keep the large, custom-trained AI model loaded in memory, and handle persistent API requests.

    * **URL:** `https://hiring-sprint-2025-autoinspect.onrender.com/`